 This is a time consuming and repetitive task, and in a research environment with constrained resources and increasing amounts of literature, this may limit the scope of the evidence synthesis projects undertaken.

 Several papers have developed Active Learning (AL) approaches \cite{miwa2014, Wallace2010a, Wallace2010, Jonnalagadda2013, Przybya2018} to reduce the time required to screen documents.
-This paper sets out how current approaches are unsuitable in practice, and outlines and evaluates a small modification that would make AL systems ready for live reviews.
+This paper sets out how current approaches are unreliable in practice, and outlines and evaluates modifications that would make AL systems ready for live reviews.

 Active learning is an iterative process where documents screened by humans are used to train a machine learning model to predict the relevance of unseen papers \cite{Settles2009}.